-Ireland without injured Henshaw and Carbery against Australia
+Ireland is missing Henshaw and Carbery due to injuries when playing against Australia

 Ireland will be without Robbie Henshaw and Joey Carbery in their final Autumn Nations Series Test against Australia on Saturday.